 There are many prenatal workouts that you can choose from.
 Swimming and walking are great options!
 I bought a membership to Beachbody on Demand and loved it!
 I actually loved the program so much I became a coach.
 If you haven't heard of it, it is basically a "Netflix of workout programs".
 I highly recommend you trying it out!
 There are a couple of different programs they offer that are specifically designed for each trimester.

 Before you start any workout program, you need to check with your doctor.

 2. Educate Yourself

 There are so many resources out there to help you learn more and prepare for labor.

 Many hospitals offer childbirth classes.
 Ask your friends who have taken them to see if they think it is worth it.
 I heard from multiple people that our local hospital's program did not impress.

 My husband and I bought an online birthing class through Lamaze.
 It was SO helpful that it was online and we did not need to give up our time to go to a physical class.
-It was also very nice that we could do it when we had time.
-It was very outdated and definitely not enjoyable.
-I think that there are other programs out there though that would have been much better!
+It was also very nice that we could do it when we had time, but it was very outdated and definitely not enjoyable.
+I think that there are other programs out there that would have been much better!

 There are a TON of videos on Youtube for free that we found very helpful!
 I LOVED watching Sarah Lavonne's childbirth videos.
 (Check out her channel here).
 She is a doula and is SO knowledgeable and fun to watch!

 Another doula I found very helpful on Youtube is Bridget Teyler.
 (Check out her channel here).
 I learned so much from both of these women and highly recommend them to every first time mother!